|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-A crisp, buttery gluten-free pie crust and traditional spicy pumpkin custard filling make this gluten-free pumpkin pie recipe the only one you'll want to bake this Thanksgiving—or any holiday or occasion for that matter.
+A crisp, buttery gluten-free pie crust and traditional spicy pumpkin custard filling make this recipe the only one you'll want to bake this Thanksgiving—or any holiday or occasion for that matter.
 Everyone will enjoy this recipe, even your guests who don't have to or want to, avoid gluten.
 Stick to the ingredients listed and read product labels to ensure that everything you're using is gluten-free.

 Always make sure your work surfaces, utensils, pans and tools are free of gluten as well.
 Manufacturers can change product formulations without notice, so when in doubt, contact the manufacturer for verification that the product is gluten-free.